josephabbudd-web/kickfyne/README.md

 ![kickfyne fyne with a kick.](/images/kick.jpeg)
 Image courtesy of https://isorepublic.com/photo/flying-kick/

+## November 17, 2025

+Added the Border screen.
+Added the system tray menu.

 ## Fun with Fyne

 [The Fyne Toolkit](https://fyne.io/) is my favorite Go application tool kit.
 It is really nice.
 After creating a couple of apps using the fyne toolkit, I decided to make my own tool to build and manage building my fyne apps.
 So my tool is called kickfyne.